rpayatdev/snake-game-ml/README.md

-# pythontest
+# snake_game_ml
-First Proj in Python
+First Proj in Python with Machine Learning for Snake Game

 Everything will be/was Streamed on [Twitch](https://twitch.tv/rpayat)